siamesederp/MercuryMapper-Tutorial/docs/Editor.md

 	- Highlighting (Red) is used to select certain notes (useful when overlaps are present) and to view information in the `Selection Info` tab
 	- Selecting (Blue) doesn't show info in the `Selection Info` tab and can select multiple notes at once.
 - To delete a note, either undo with `Ctrl + Z` or select a note and press `Delete`/click `Delete Selection` in the `Modify Notes` tab.
-- To edit the type/size, you can use the [Edit Note](https://rentry.org/MercuryMapper/#edit-notes) binds or use the `Edit [Shape]` and `Edit [Type]` buttons to change the selected note into the shape/type of the currently selected shape/type.
+- To edit the type/size, you can use the edit note keybinds or use the `Edit [Shape]` and `Edit [Type]` buttons to change the selected note into the shape/type of the currently selected shape/type.
 - MercuryMapper converts copied sections to text in modern versions, so you can paste between windows or even paste into discord to share a pattern.
 ###Gimmicks
 ####Hi-Speed